Someshvar2408/Fruit-Detection-Bag-using-Pressure-sensors/README.md

 ### 5. Visualize Predictions (Processing)

-Open `FruitVisualization.pde` in the Processing IDE and run it.
+Open `specialproject.pde` in the Processing IDE and run it.

 This GUI: